 UEA Music Centre was designed by Arup Associates and built with the help of a grant from the Nuffield Foundation.
 It originally opened in 1973 and is located near the centre of the University, the main library, lecture theatres, drama studio and catering facilities.

 UEA Music Centre contains eight practice rooms, all with pianos and mirrors, which are available for UEA students and staff to use for individual and small ensemble practice, throughout the day and evening (8.00am - 10.00pm).
 Use is on a first-come-first-serve basis for one hour.
 There's no need to book beforehand - just come and play!

 If you are a current UEA student or member of staff, you are eligible to apply for access to the practice rooms (unfortunately, we cannot extend this scheme to those external to the University).
 A charge is applicable, which covers the entire academic year.

-UEA Student (& UEA Choir, Chamber Choir, Symphony Orchestra, Music Society or Live Music Society member): £6 per year
+UEA Student (& UEA Choir, Chamber Choir, Symphony Orchestra, Music Society, Live Music Society or Showchoir member): £6.50 per year

 Please note that all users must abide by the practice room terms and conditions of use.

 Please note: In response to the latest Government and Public Health England advice regarding COVID-19, we have closed the Music Centre Practice Rooms until further notice.
 As a result, we are not accepting any new applications at this time.
 Please check back for updates.

 Strode Concert Room (MUS 0.28)